m8l8th814n-eng/waycolorctl/README.md

 ..
 because I do not want to go with the hyprhype and I really needed the Hyprland Visal Editor in MangoWM.
 ..
-waycolor --contrast 1.2
+make scripts or alias. use this, alias waycolor.movie="killall -9 waycolorctl; waycolorctl --red 1.5 --green 1.5 --blue 1.3" over this, waycolor --contrast 1.2
 ..